 SCOPE

-1.1 This standard prescribes the minimum criteria for analysis and design of new structures for blast effects of above-ground explosions of high-explosives under three different detonation scenarios: surface burst, free-air burst, and air burst.
+1.1 This standard (Part 1) prescribes the minimum criteria for analysis and design of new structures for blast effects of above-ground explosions of high-explosives under three different detonation scenarios: surface burst, free-air burst, and air burst.
 The primary objective of this standard is to minimize human casualties and safeguard assets due to above ground explosions.
 The performance expectation of a structure designed as per the provisions of this standard would depend on the type of protection category selected for that structure and the blast loading determined through threat assessment.

 1.2 This standard shall be used in conjunction with other applicable standards for analysis and design of structures.
 This standard does not supersede or replace other design standards.
 This standard shall be applicable if design against malevolent or accidental blast loading is determined to be a credible threat to a structure.